-Do not initiate Ultomiris therapy in patients with unresolved Neisseria meningitidis infection, see section 4.4.
-Special Warnings and Precautions for Use; Serious Meningococcal Infection.
+Do not initiate Ultomiris therapy in patients:

+- with unresolved Neisseria meningitidis infection, see section 4.4.
+Special Warnings and Precautions for Use; Serious Meningococcal Infection. - who are not currently vaccinated against Neisseria meningitidis unless they receive prophylactic treatment with appropriate antibiotics until 2 weeks after vaccination.